Showrish/Weather-Forecast/README.md

 - **Average temperature only** — predicts next-day *mean* temperature, not the high or low.
 Actual daily average is typically 5–10°F lower than the daytime high shown on Google Weather.
 - **No true lag features at inference** — trained with 1/3/7/14-day lag temperatures from historical records.
 At inference these are approximated using today's temperature, which introduces some error.
 - **Best used with yesterday's completed data** — the "Yesterday's Data" button gives the most accurate predictions since it matches the full-day average format the model was trained on.
-"Your Location" uses a partial-day average which can skew results.
 - **Global model, local variance** — trained on 92M records from stations worldwide.
 Predictions in regions with fewer training stations may be less accurate.
 - **No precipitation amount** — rain model outputs Yes/No and a probability, but does not predict how much rain will fall.
 - **Extreme weather classes are rare** — Heat, Cold, Storm, and Snow alerts are a small fraction of training data, so the model leans toward predicting "Normal" in borderline cases.